Over 40 million Americans are working to repay more than $1.2 trillion in outstanding student loan debt.

 - Payoff and prepayment problems.
 You’ve told us about how you have tried to get ahead on your student loans , only to run into roadblocks when paying more than you owe or trying to pay off your loans completely.

 Share your story and tell us how to make sure student loan servicing works for borrowers.
 Simply click this link to send us an email, which will be included in the public record.
 Please don’t include sensitive information like account numbers and social security numbers.

 We’re also calling on other stakeholders, including financial institutions, colleges, consumer advocates and policy experts to share their feedback.
 A full list of questions we’re asking the public is available in our Request for Information.

-If you have questions about repaying student loans, check out our Repay Student Debt tool to find out how you can tackle your student loan debt.
+If you have questions about repaying your student loans, check out our Repay Student Debt feature of Paying for College to find out how you can tackle your student loan debt.

 If you have a problem with your student loan, you can submit a complaint online or call us at (855) 411-2372.

 Having trouble with a link in this blog post?
 You can also submit an official comment online.